danomatika/ofxLua/README.md

 How to Create a New ofxLua Project
 ----------------------------------

+### ProjectGenerator

+Simply select ofxLua from the available addons in the ProjectGenerator before generating a new project.

+### Manual Method

 To develop your own project based on ofxLua, simply copy an example project and rename it.
 You probably want to put it in your apps folder, for example, after copying:
 <pre>